 - Add an even layer of the finely chopped walnuts and almonds.
 I generally do not use all the walnuts and almonds (save for ice cream topping or other baking).

-- Sprinkle a layer of the finely chopped pistachios, saving most for the garnish.
+- Sprinkle a layer of the finely chopped pistachios, saving some for the garnish.

 - With a very sharp knife, cut pastry into vertical strips.
-Then cut across diagnolly to make diamond shapes.
+Then cut across diagonally to make diamond shapes.

 - Oven temperatures vary so keep an eye and adjust baking time as needed.